morteza-shahrabi-farahani/gocast-bootcamp/sixtinth-session_cuncurrency/Notes.md

 \* We should avoid having a shared variable between goroutines using defining global variables.

 "Do not communicate by sharing memory; instead, share memory by communicating."

+\* Map in go is not concurrently safe.

+\* If we just have receiver for the channel and don't have any sender for that channel, deadlock will happened.

+\* After that we sure we won't send any value to a channel, we should close it so that we won't get deadlock anymore in receiver part.
+However, if we try to write on a close channel, we will get panic.